ScilifelabDataCentre/genome-portal/README.md

 Institute of Technology](https://www.kth.se/) in Stockholm.

-TODO - perhaps we can add a gif/screenshot of the website in action?

 ## Contact us

 We welcome all questions and suggestions (including feature requests or bug reports).